-If you have a hobby or an interest in an activity and you'd like to find others who share that interest, ask an RA to help you call a meeting of others who may be interested.
+If there is a hobby or an interest in an activity and wonder if there are others who share that interest, ask an RA to help call a meeting of others who may be interested.
 Try organizing an outing club trip to Katahdin or a ski trip for a weekend.
-You show the interest and we'll help you put it together!
+Show the interest and we'll help put it together!